Table of Contents

 Note

-To use parameter by reference when calling script subroutines, the variables must be declared as variants.
-In the example above, the Delphi variable MyVar must be of Variant type, otherwise the script will not update the value of MyVar.
+To pass a parameter by reference when calling a script subroutine, the Delphi variable must be declared as a Variant.
+In the example above, MyVar must be of Variant type, otherwise the script will not update its value.

 Note